Deciphering the nature of $X(2300)$ with the PACIAE model: Results and discussions

-The upper panels in Figs. \ref{fig:yy_X2300} and \ref{fig:pt_X2300} show, respectively, the simulated $y$ and $p_{\rm T}$ single-differential distributions for the $P$-wave $s\bar{s}$ (red squares), the $S$-wave $ss\bar s \bar s$ (black circles), the $S$-wave $\phi\eta'$ (green triangles up) and the $S$-wave $\phi\eta$ (blue triangles down) states of the $X(2300)$ candidates in $e^+e^-$ collisions at $\sqrt{s}$= 4.95 GeV.
+The upper panels in Figs. \ref{fig:yy_X2300} and \ref{fig:pt_X2300} show, respectively, the simulated $y$ and $p_{\rm T}$ single-differential distributions for the $P$-wave $s\bar{s}$ (squares), the $S$-wave $q\bar{q}s\bar{s}$ (left triangles) and $ss\bar{s}\bar{s}$ (circles), as well as the $S$-wave $\phi\eta'$ (upward triangles) and $\phi\eta$ (downward triangles) states of the $X(2300)$ candidates in $e^+e^-$ collisions at $\sqrt{s}$= 4.95 GeV.
 In the upper panels of Fig. \ref{fig:yy_X2300}, there is a peak at mid-rapidity for the rapidity distributions of the $X(2300)$ candidates with different configurations.
 This could be understood as follows.
-The central rapidity region accumulates particles from all event types, irrespective of jet direction.
+The central rapidity region accumulates particles from all event types, regardless of jet direction.
 In contrast, the large-rapidity region receives contributions only from events with the jets aligned close to the beam axis.
 This leads to a significantly higher particle yield at central rapidity, resulting in a distinct peak.
-Furthermore, the peak height follows the hierarchy $s\bar{s} > ss\bar{s}\bar{s} > \phi\eta > \phi\eta'$, which is consistent with the hierarchy of their production yields.
+Furthermore, the peak height follows the hierarchy $q\bar{q}s\bar{s}>s\bar{s} > ss\bar{s}\bar{s} > \phi\eta > \phi\eta'$, which is consistent with the hierarchy of their production yields.
 In the upper panel of Fig. \ref{fig:pt_X2300}, there is a peak at low $p_{\rm T}$ for the $p_{\rm T}$ single-differential distributions of the $X(2300)$ candidates with different configurations.
 It is a consequence of the non-perturbative nature of soft QCD and the process of hadronization.
-Moreover, the peak in the $p_{\rm T}$ distribution for the $\phi\eta'/\phi\eta$ configuration is observed at approximately 0.5 GeV/c, which is notably higher than that of the compact $ss\bar s\bar s/s\bar s$ state, peaking at around 0.3 GeV/c.
+Moreover, the peak in the $p_{\rm T}$ distribution for the $\phi\eta'/\phi\eta$ configuration is observed at approximately 0.5 GeV/c, which is notably higher than that of the compact $q\bar{q}s\bar{s}/ss\bar s\bar s/s\bar s$ state, peaking at around 0.3 GeV/c.
 This difference is consistent with theoretical expectations based on their distinct internal structures and production mechanisms. $\phi$ and $\eta'/\eta$ are both heavy mesons.
 Their co-production as a hadro-strangeonium state requires substantial transverse momentum transfer from the parton shower.
 As a result, the resulting $X(2300)$ candidate retains this collective transverse boost, shifting its $p_{\rm T}$ peak to a higher value.
-In contrast, the compact $ss\bar s\bar s/s\bar s$ state is assembled directly via the quark recombination in the FPS.
+In contrast, the $q\bar{q}s\bar{s}/ss\bar s\bar s/s\bar s$ state is assembled directly via the quark recombination in the FPS.
 Its production does not involve the independent formation and kinematic coordination of two pre-existing heavy mesons.
 It acquires the transverse momentum from the global kick of the parton shower.
-Although its mass is similar to the hadro-strangeonium state, the absence of additional combinatorial constraints allows its $p_{\rm T}$ spectrum to remain unbiased toward higher values.
-Thus, its peak naturally aligns with that of soft processes, occurring at lower transverse momentum.
+Although its mass is similar to the hadro-strangeonium state, the absence of the additional co-production constraint prevents their $p_{\rm T}$ spectrum from being biased toward higher values.
+Hence, their peak naturally lies in the kinematic region associated with soft processes, which corresponds to lower transverse momentum.

 The obvious discrepancies among the yields, the rapidity distributions, and the $p_{\rm T}$ spectra for the $X(2300)$ candidates with different configurations provide crucial criteria for deciphering the nature of the $X(2300)$.
 We strongly suggest the experimental measurement of these variables of the $X(2300)$ candidates in the $e^+e^-$ annihilations at the BESIII energies and comparing them with our results.